Male reproductive system: Development

 The embryonic and prenatal development of the male reproductive system is the process whereby the reproductive organs grow, mature and are established.
-It begins with a single fertilized egg and culminates 38 weeks later with birth of a male child.
+It begins with a single fertilized egg and culminates 38 weeks later with the birth of a male child.
 It is a part of the stages of sexual differentiation.
 The development of the male reproductive system coincides with the urinary system.
 Their development can also be described together as the development of the urinary and reproductive organs.

 Sexual determination

 Sexual identity is determined at fertilization when the genetic sex of the zygote has been initialized by a sperm cell containing either an X or Y chromosome.
 If this sperm cell contains an X chromosome it will coincide with the X chromosome of the ovum and a female child will develop.
 A sperm cell carrying a Y chromosome results in an XY combination, and a male child will develop.

 Genetic sex determines whether the gonads will be testes or ovaries.
 In the developing embryo if the testes are developed, it will produce and secrete male sex hormones during late embryonic development and cause the secondary sex organs of the male to develop.